 In the Circles of Kings - A personal sequel

 A driver arrived at my UNDP office in Abu Rummaneh with the invitation card, but since it was walking distance, I decided to walk on that Tuesday morning.
-As I got closer to the library, I noticed that the security presence was more than average.
-But in those days, it was easy to dismiss such signs.
+As I got closer to the library, I noticed that the security presence was heavier than normal.
+But in those days it was easy to dismiss such signs.
 I kept walking until I reached the library, climbed up the marble steps and walked into the auditorium where the event was to take place.
-Now it is important here to note that I am by nature introverted, an INFP using MBTI language, and for those who know about INFPs it is not difficult to understand why I would automatically head to the back in search of a seat in some neglected corner where I can observe the event from a distance and leave if I felt it was not my kind of event, as I already suspected.
+Now it is important here to note that I am by nature introverted, an INFP to use MBTI language, and for those who know anything about INFPs it is not difficult to understand why I would automatically head to the back in search of a seat in some neglected corner where I could observe the event from a distance and leave if I felt it was not my kind of event, as I already suspected it would be.
 My attempt to head to the back of the auditorium, however, was abruptly stopped by a young woman with a very serious look.
-She asked to see my invitation card, and I shared it (big mistake) and she then asked me to follow her, and I did (an even worse mistake).
+She asked to see my invitation card, and I shared it (big mistake) and she then asked me to follow her, which I did (an even worse mistake).
 You see this young woman was leading me to where my father was supposed to sit.
-And as she walked towards the front row, I tried repeatedly to explain that this is not where I should be sitting.
-Finally, she reached her destination, the middle of the front row.
-She pointed at a seat and said, more like commanded, ‘sit here.’
+And as she walked towards the front row, I tried repeatedly to explain that this was not where I should be sitting.
+Finally, she reached her destination — the middle of the front row.
+She pointed at a seat and said, or rather commanded, ‘Sit here.’
 One final time, I tried to explain, but she interrupted, “I can only allow you to sit where your card says you should sit.”
 And she walked away, leaving me contemplating an empty chair in the still, as of yet, empty front row.

 There is something about growing up in Syria that facilitates obedience even when you know what you are being asked to do makes no sense at all.
 And so, I sat.
 Don’t ask me for how long; it may have been only for seconds.
-But suddenly men approached the front row.
-One of them was very tall, and they all shook my hand and sat down.
-The man to my right was Bashar al-Asad.
-I glanced to the back and noticed the important men of his circle, men who would soon become ministers and ambassadors, men who were probably wondering who on earth is this young man sitting next to their king-in-waiting.
-I felt I had to say something, something that could explain what I was doing on this chair before a security guard was asked to escort me out.
+But suddenly men approached the front row, one of whom was very tall.
+They all shook my hand and sat down.
+The tall man, now sitting to my right, was Bashar al-Asad.
+I glanced to the back and noticed the important men of his circle, men who would soon become ministers and ambassadors, men who were probably wondering who on earth this young man sitting next to their king-in-waiting was.
+I felt I had to say something, something that could explain what I was doing in this chair before a security guard was asked to escort me out.
 And so, I turned to him and whispered something unintelligible about who I was and why I was here.
-He smiled, though I probably left him even more confused as to the identity of the man/imposter sitting next to him.
+He smiled, though I probably left him even more confused as to the identity of the impostor sitting next to him.
 And of course, there were numerous photographers taking numerous pictures, adding, in the process, to how surreal it all felt.
-At the very first intersession, I quietly walked out, and then rushed back to my office, promising myself that from now on I would completely ignore the requests of my father’s secretary.
+At the very first intermission, I quietly walked out, and rushed back to my office, promising myself that from now on I would completely ignore the requests of my father’s secretary.

 A far more pleasant experience took place shortly after the death of Hafiz al-Asad.
 The heads of state and various dignitaries who flooded Damascus to offer their condolences were assigned to various ministers.
-My father was asked to accompany President Muhammad Khatami (president of Iran from 1997-2005).
-I knew Khatami well through stories I had heard from my Sufi teacher Bashir al-Bani.
-Al-Bani knew Khatami from the time he was Iran’s Minister of Culture, and they both shared a deep interest in philosophy and spirituality.
-My favourite story was when al-Bani arrived at a mosque in Damascus for Eid prayer.
-Khatami, who by then was president, noticed him and insisted to break all protocol and walk towards al-Bani even as he held Hafiz al-Asad’s hand.
+My father was asked to accompany President Muhammad Khatami (president of Iran from 1997–2005).
+I knew Khatami well through stories I had heard from my Sufi teacher, Bashir al-Bani.
+Al-Bani knew Khatami from the time he had been Iran’s Minister of Culture, and they both shared a deep interest in philosophy and spirituality.
+My favourite story was when al-Bani arrived at a mosque in Damascus for the Eid prayer.
+Khatami, who by then was president, noticed him and insisted on breaking all protocol and walked towards al-Bani even as he held Hafiz al-Asad’s hand.
 Al-Bani tried to walk away, but Khatami caught up with him and for a few very awkward seconds, Khatami was holding on to both al-Bani and Asad.
-“I survived only by the lutf (grace) of God,” al-Bani would conclude his story as his students and I laughed.
-So, against this background, when I learned from my father that he was with Khatami at the Merdian hotel, my Peugeot 505 raced from my home in Mazzeh, arriving at the Merdian in a matter of minutes.
+“I survived only by the lutf (grace) of God,” al-Bani would conclude his story, as his students and I laughed.
+So, against this background, when I learned from my father that he was with Khatami at the Merdian hotel, I raced in my Peugeot 505 from my home in Mazzeh, arriving at the Merdian in a matter of minutes.
 As I walked in, I tried to think of what I would say, and how difficult it would be to speak to a man who was the very president of the Islamic Republic of Iran.
-When I reached the floor my father had asked me to meet him at, I found a very pleasant scene awaiting me.
-Khatami was surrounded by the hotel’s workers, waiters, janitors, and others, all taking their turn to have their picture taken with the ever-smiling president.
+When I reached the floor where my father had asked me to meet him, I found a very unexpected scene awaiting me.
+Khatami was surrounded by the hotel’s workers, waiters, janitors, and others, all taking turns to have their picture taken with the ever-smiling president.
 I had expected spiritual depth, as al-Bani had often emphasized, but I was not expecting this level of humility.
 When I reached him, my father, who was standing next to him, introduced me.
 “So you are this kind man’s son,” he said.
-I smiled and said, “I am also the student of your friend, Bashir al-Bani”.
-He immediately embraced me, and said, “You are, then, double-connected.”
+I smiled and replied, “I am also the student of your friend, Bashir al-Bani”.
+He immediately embraced me, and said, “You are, then, doubly-connected.”

-I can add to these, the many encounters that I aborted before they could materialise, but they are, in my mind at least, as boring as the pseudo kings they involved.
-With only two actual encounters, I think I can credibly claim to have faithfully lived the advice I shared in my previous post, to never, ever enter the circles of kings!
+I can add to these the many encounters that I aborted before they could materialise, but they are, in my mind at least, as boring as the pseudo-kings they involved.
+With only three actual encounters to my name, I think I can credibly claim to have faithfully lived the advice I shared in my previous post: to never, ever enter the circles of kings!